junxit/us-congress-bills-110/metadata.md

 - 2007-05-14 — Introduced in House
 - 2007-05-14 — Introduced in House
 - 2007-05-14 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-06-12 — Committee Consideration and Mark-up Session Held.
+- 2007-06-12 — Ordered to be Reported by Voice Vote.
+- 2007-06-18 — Considered under suspension of the rules. (consideration: CR H6593-6594)
+- 2007-06-18 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+148.
+- 2007-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-18 — Mr. Davis (IL) moved to suspend the rules and agree to the resolution.
+- 2007-06-18 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6593)
+- 2007-06-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6593)